Acquire selected measurements from configured slave connection

 Vehicle Network Toolbox / XCP Communication / UDP

-The XCP UDP Data Acquisition block acquires data from the configured slave connection based on the selected measurements.
+The XCP UDP Data Acquisition block acquires data from the configured slave connection based on the measurements that you select.
 The block uses the XCP UDP transport layer to obtain raw data for the selected measurements at the specified simulation time step.
 Configure your XCP connection and use the XCP UDP Data Acquisition block to select your event and measurements for the configured slave connection.
 The block displays the selected measurements as output ports.

 The XCP communication blocks support the use of Simulink® accelerator mode and rapid accelerator mode.
-Using this feature, you can speed up the execution of Simulink models.
-For more information on these simulation modes, see the Simulink documentation.
+You can speed up the execution of Simulink models by using these modes.
+For more information on these simulation modes, see Design Your Model for Effective Acceleration (Simulink).